 If there’s one thing that signals the start of fall in the U.S., it’s the introduction of seasonal pumpkin dishes and drinks at restaurants around the country.
-But while pumpkin has long been seen as the king of fall, quick service restaurants (QSRs) and casual dining brands are also trying to incorporate non-pumpkin flavors and trends into their fall menu offerings to entice consumers.
-From the flavor of caramel apples to hearty soups and sauces - even dishes with carved turkey and cranberries - plenty of new fall-themed recipes will be hitting menus in late August and early September.
+But while pumpkin spice has long been seen as the king of fall, quick service restaurants (QSRs) and fast casual dining brands are trying to incorporate other flavors into their fall menu offerings to entice consumers.

-To help give you some ideas of different healthy options that are hits with consumers, here are 5 fall food trends to pay attention to this year:
+Of note are healthier options that have helped many fast casual chains and QSRs stand out from the competition.
+To help give you some ideas of different healthy options that are hits with consumers, here are 6 fall food trends to pay attention to this year:

 Soups and Sauces

 With fall signaling the start of cooler weather, it’s the perfect season for soups, chilis, stews, and even mac & cheese recipes.
 One fast food restaurant recently launched its own baked macaroni and cheese nationwide — the first addition to its menu in three years.
 Made daily, the popular chain uses a classic recipe made with a sauce combining cheddar, Parmesan and Romano.

 There are plenty of quality ingredients and fresh vegetables available during early fall as well, which make a great base for chicken soup, beef stew and creamy potato chowder.
 Creamy herb sauces are popular as accompaniments to savory meats, and dipping sauces with robust flavors lend themselves to consumers looking to add a twist to their traditional game-day spreads.